Shake Shack returning $10 million virus-linked small business loan

 The letter said shutdowns due to the coronavirus pandemic threaten $800 billion in U.S. restaurant spending and are a severe challenge to both Shake Shack and to Meyer's Union Square Hospitality Group.

 Shake Shack has 189 restaurants in the U.S. that employ nearly 8,000 people.
 It said it's still operating many outlets while closing its dine-in facilities.
 Union Square Hospitality Group, with more than 2,000 employees, suspended its business in March.
-Like many big companies, both qualified for the government loans, the statement said, because their outlets employ fewer than 500 workers each.
+Both qualified for the government loans, the statement said, because their individual restaurant outlets employ fewer than 500 workers each.

-Funding for the small-business loans has fallen far short of what is needed.
-The Trump administration and Congress expect an agreement Monday
+The Paycheck Protection Program is supposed to encourage companies to retain and keep paying employees even if businesses were shut.
+The nearly $350 billion in forgivable, low-interest loans were in general limited to companies that had 500 employees or less.

+An exception was given to companies in the hotel and restaurant industry.
+A number of large restaurant chains beyond Shake Shack appear to have taken advantage of the exception, CBS MoneyWatch reported last week. as the federal money for the program was fast running out.
+Meantime, numerous small businesses have complained they cannot even apply for help.

 "We urge Congress to ensure that all restaurants no matter their size have equal ability to get back on their feet and hire back their teams," Garutti and Meyer said.
 "Fund it adequately.
 It's inexcusable to leave restaurants out because no one told them to get in line by the time the funding dried up.
 That unfairly pits restaurants against restaurants."